saveourtool/diktat/info/diktat-kotlin-coding-style-guide-en.md

 File header comments should be stored BEFORE package name and imports.
 If you need to add other content to the file header comment, you can add it later in the same format.

-The content and format of the copyright license must be as follows, the Chinese version:
+The content and format of the copyright license must be as follows, the Chinese version.
+For example if your company is Huawei:
 `版权所有 (c) 华为技术有限公司 2012-2020`
 English version:
 `Copyright (c) Huawei Technologies Co., Ltd. 2012-2020.
 All rights reserved.`